tiptenbrink/thesis/oldpresentation.md

 What part am I doing?
 Well, remember that I mentioned that proofs consist of many different steps.
 Of course, most things consist of steps.
 The question is, what kind of steps?

 Solvers perform many types of reasoning, many times.
 As they work, they build up a large database of facts about the problems.
 Each step in a proof refers to such a fact.
-The step can then be seen as a mini-claim, namely that this fact is true.
+The step can then be seen as a subclaim, namely that this fact is true.

 If we remember the doctor example, an example of a fact would be this: scheduling operation c and a at time 0 is impossible.
 Why?
 Well, then we would need 3 doctors, which is forbidden by the cumulative constraint!

-Proofs are then a huge sequence of mini-claims.
-All these mini-claims together should then imply the main claim: that the problem is unsatisfiable or optimal.
+Proofs are then a huge sequence of subclaims.
+All these subclaims together should then imply the main claim: that the problem is unsatisfiable or optimal.

 A proof checker then needs to do two things:
-- Check that every mini-claim is true
+- Check that every subclaim is true
-- Check that all mini-claims being true imply the main claim
+- Check that all subclaims being true imply the main claim

-As the "step" in my title indicates, I focused on checking mini-claims, so individual steps.
+As the "step" in my title indicates, I focused on checking subclaims, so individual steps.
 This gives rise to the following research question:

 todo? this is not yet clear in the slides